AaltoAsia/O-MI/warp10-documentation.md

 * We only support the decimal representation: `±00.0±000.0`
 * height/depth:
   - By the standard: "When height or depth is present, CRS identifier must follow."
 So it becomes `±00.0±000.0±0CRSWGS_84`
-  - Unit is millimeters above/below sea level
+  - Unit is millimeters above/below sea level.
+* Recommended place for MetaData about the location format is in the `<MetaData>` with InfoItem named `type`.
+It is also added automatically by this server.

 Example Object
 ---------------